smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/Behavior_of_Nulls.md

 ---

-## 21. RETURN
+## 22. RETURN

 `RETURN` exits a batch or stored procedure and can provide an integer status.
 By convention, zero indicates success and nonzero values indicate other statuses, but application code can define its own nonzero meanings.

 A stored procedure cannot return a null status.
-SQL Server emits a warning and substitutes zero:
+SQL Server emits a warning and substitutes zero.

 ```sql
 DROP PROCEDURE IF EXISTS dbo.NullBehaviorReturnDemo;